lukaspalkovic/DCS_wiki/Connector-description-and-pins-assignment.md

 | 8 | GND |

 **FAN1**

+- FAN1 and FAN2 are connected in parallel
+- standard fan connector
+- only one 4-pin fan controlled with pwm/tach can be connected
+- for second fan choose simple 2-wire DC fan

 | pin | function |
 | ------ | ------ |
 | 1 | GND |